One of the simplest ways to back up your Mac is with iCloud Drive

 then to be sure your iCloud backups really are working.
 The best way is to check the iCloud

-website, which gives you a direct view of your iCloud storage, as opposed to the local data on
+website, which gives you a direct view of your online storage as opposed to the local data on

-- Go back and choose Photos, and check that your most recent photo or video is
+- Go back, click Photos, and check that your most recent photo or video is